Halleys123/Windows-Programming/README.md

 - I am learning Windows Programming, Computer Graphics and Game Development.
 This repository is my progress in learning these topics and daily practice.
 I will be using this for my future reference and to track my progress.
 Although anyone is free to use this repository for their learning.
 I have written QUESTION, ANSWER, and NOTES in the code to make it easier to understand.
 - I am using Visual Studio Code for this project, as I also want to learn about MSVC compiler, because Visaul Studio provides all the settings required automatically but I want to learn about how ot do it manually.
 - There are also some handwritten notes that I will be uploading on my website in future.
 I will provide the link here when I do that.
+- There is a `update.exe` file in root directory you can run it using `./update.exe timeinmiliseconds` and it will automatically check if any .cpp, .h file has changed and if it has changed it will run `make` command to compile the project.
+You can find the output in the `/bin` directory.
+You can also run `./update.exe` without any arguments and it will assume `timeinmiliseconds` to be `1` i.e. 1 millisecond.

 ## Directory Structure